Open Source · BSL 1.1 · Built with Rust

 How long does setup take?

 Docker Compose: about 5 minutes.
-Run bash scripts/setup.sh — PostgreSQL, OpenSearch, Redis, migrations, sample docs.
+Run bash scripts/setup.sh and it brings up PostgreSQL, OpenSearch, Redis, migrations, and sample docs.
 Add your LLM API key and go.

 What is "shift-left documentation"?